GUIDE

 Start each day by having an AI model summarize overnight progress: "Summarize all workunits updated in the last 24 hours with status changes and blockers."

-Team members working in different timezones use AI context as async communication.
-Each person's AI writes context updates that the next timezone reads.
+Team members working in different timezones use context atoms as async communication.
+Each person's AI saves progress and decision atoms that the next timezone reads.

 AI-Generated Progress Reports